Beth Friedeberg counselling

 In recent years I’ve trained in Reflective Practice facilitation, which I offer on a freelance basis, as well as consultancy and training around mental health.
-I’m also an associate trainer with a Bristol-based youth homelessness charity.
+I’m also an associate trainer with The Training Exchange and Bristol-based youth homelessness charity, 1625 Independent People.
 Most recently I’ve completed a year-long training in transformational group-work facilitation with The Art of Love School, Berlin, which draws on somatic psychotherapy, tantra, and shamanic perspectives, and have begun offering workshops that bring together psychotherapeutic and alternative approaches to self-enquiry.

-I offer in-person therapy in Tavistock and Plymouth, and can sometimes offer online sessions to people living elsewhere.
+I offer therapy online, as well as in-person, in Tavistock.
 I offer training, facilitation and consultancy in the southwest, across the country, and online.

 Underpinning my approach

 'I am so grateful for these sessions, Beth brought a grounded energy and sensitivity to the group which was really appreciated.'

 — Dulcie (they/them), LGBTQ+ Homeless Caseworker